 Cooks food quickly and exhaust fan performs well.
 Features a kitchen timer and programmable night light in addition to several cooking settings.
-Comes in three color options.
+Comes in 3 color options.

 Some customers complain that this model is fairly noisy.